Citrix Managed Desktops

 Customer Managed Azure AD

-Customer Managed Active Directory: In this authentication method, customers are using their on-premises Active Directory services or leveraging the Azure Active Directory service.
+Customer Managed Active Directory: In this authentication method, customers are using their on-premises Active Directory services or using the Azure Active Directory service.

 One option is to synchronize user identities between cloud and local directories so that Citrix Managed Desktops users can access their resources from Citrix Cloud.
 Using a single set of credentials users are able to access their CMD resources through Citrix Workspace App.
 To achieve this, customers have to install and configure Azure AD Connect on their on-premises.